Ferrara, Pastor........................................ 636-296-5485 ext. 5;

 The Annual Catholic Appeal supports the Church and Her rich tradition of the seven corporal works of mercy: Feed the Hungry; Give Drink to the Thirsty; Clothe the Naked; Shelter the Homeless; Visit the Sick; Visit the Imprisoned; Bury the Dead.
 Your participation in the Annual Catholic Appeal accomplishes something simple but profound: it opens the door of faith for others and for yourself.
 Because of your gift someone will meet Jesus Christ, have the opportunity to experience His loving grace, know His mercy and rest in His peace.
 To assist, please call the coordinator listed below.

-The Athletic Association provides programs for the youth and adults of the parish and the surrounding community.
-Call for baseball, softball, soccer, volleyball, and basketball league information.
-For “rain out games” or “cancellations” call the concession stand at 636.282.4108.
+The St. David Athletic Association has merged with the Immaculate Conception Athletic Association to provide programs for the youth and adults of the parish and the surrounding community.
+Visit their website for information on baseball, softball, soccer, volleyball, and basketball leagues.
+Kevin Engle, 314-614-1090, firstname.lastname@example.org, www.icaasports.org

 This ministry encourages those who are gifted singers to use their talent to lead the body of worshippers in song at Mass and other parish liturgical celebrations.
 Cantors are trained in how to most effectively lead the parish in this aspect of worship.
 If you have been blessed with the ability to lead song, this is a wonderful opportunity to share your talent with your parish community.